osama-sidahmed/stanford_cars_computer_vision/README.md

-Objective
-The main objective of this project is develop a CNN algorithm that differentiates between the different 196 classes using Tensorflow.
+The main objective of this project is develop a CNN algorithm that differentiates between the different 196 classes using employing Tensorflow and using the standford cars 196 dataset.
 Some examples of the classes are:

     'Audi TT Hatchback 2011',
     'Audi S6 Sedan 2011'